alextanhongpin/cheat-sheet/aws.md

 On second thoughts, it seems like some part of the logs are rotated, but not all.
 There are still parts that are continuosly being appended:

+(Updated) It seems like the plain logs from `/var/log/eb-docker` is rotated correctly, hence the drop in the size for the root file system, but the json logging in `/var/lib/docker/containers/*/*.log` is not.
+Consider excluding the `/var/log/eb-docker` section in the `.config` below...
+[Source](https://forums.aws.amazon.com/thread.jspa?threadID=164502)

 ![root_file_system_stairs](./assets/root_file_system_stairs.png)

 In ~~`.ebextensions/docker_logs_rotate.conf`~~ NOTE: if the extensions ends with `.conf`, it seems that the file will not be created.
 The correct naming should be `.ebextensions/dockerlogs_rotate.config`:

 ```
 files:
   "/etc/logrotate.elasticbeanstalk.hourly/logrotate.elasticbeanstalk.dockerlogs.conf":